HBRS-SDP/ss24-dodecacopter-dynamics-simulation/Instructions/PX4-ROS2_Implementation.md

 - sudo ldconfig /usr/local/lib/
 - MicroXRCEAgent udp4 -p 8888

-5.The agent is now running, but you won't see much until we start PX4.
+5. The agent is now running, but you won't see much until we start PX4.
 You can leave the agent running in this terminal!
 Note that only one agent is allowed per connection channel.

-6.Build the ROS 2 Workspace and clone necessary packages:
+6. Build the ROS 2 Workspace and clone necessary packages:
 - mkdir -p ~/ros2_px4_ws/src
 - cd ~/ros2_px4_ws/src
 - git clone https://github.com/PX4/px4_msgs.git